Free · No Sign-Up · Generate in 12 Seconds

 Our cold email subject lines handles every format and platform so you can focus on strategy, not writing.

-Input your offer and audience, and MakeAdCopy produces 5 subject line variants in under 12 seconds — no blank-page paralysis, no guesswork.
+Enter your prospect's industry, pain point, or offer and get 5 ready-to-send subject line variants in under 12 seconds — no prompting experience required.

 Real Results: Before & After